Hošek Contemporary: Hošek Contemporary Prize and Residency

 The gallery has organised the “Hošek Contemporary Prize” since 2021.
 The prize is awarded to three projects annually, with each winner receiving prize money and the opportunity to use the gallery's exhibition space on the Heimatland.
 Winners of the prize include Israeli artist Tomer Zirkilevich and Irène Hug.

 Separate to the annual prize, the gallery also has an artists residency including use of the performance space on the Heimatland.
 Artists from outside Berlin also have the opportunity to live on the barge.
 One of the first artists to participate in the residency was Serbian artist Ivana Ivkovic.

 Exhibitions

 Herbert E. Wiegend was the first artist to show his work at the gallery with his Tang Dynastie exhibition in 2016.
 The exhibition consisted of a series of graphic works by Wiegend based on his observations of everyday life.

 April 2018 saw the gallery move aboard the MS Heimatland with the grand opening exhibition by Icelandic artist Gunnhildur Hauksdóttir and Michael Klinger from Germany.
 The exhibition combined performance (Hauksdóttir's Pendulum Choir), sound (Five Drawings also by Hauksdóttir) and light (seven minimalist light objects by Klinger).

-Among recent exhibitions to be staged by the gallery are by the artists Hildur Henrysdottir (Chrysalis), Lauren Moffatt (Local Binaries) and Sanna Helena Berger (Ego & Orchestra).
+Among recent exhibitions to be staged by the gallery are by the artists Hildur Henrysdottir (Chrysalis), Lauren Moffatt (Local Binaries) and Sanna Helena Berger (Ego & Orchestra), and Kata Kovács and Tom O’Doherty (Carried Bells and Woven All of Dream and Error).